grabherr/Isaac/README.md

 Isaac
 (c) Manfred G. Grabherr, Licensed under the GPL

 Isaac is a 3D visualization framework for complex systems.
 Its goal is to be easy to use, while giving you access to very powerful abilities provided by state-of-the-art 3d rendering engines.
-Isaac uses the Irrlicht engine (http://irrlicht.sourceforge.net/) by defualt.
+Isaac uses the Irrlicht engine (http://irrlicht.sourceforge.net/) by default.

 1. Installation and build